collodi/codepark_games/README.md

     games/
     |
-    | <game name>.py
+    | <game name>_refree.py
     | <game name>/
       | __init__.py
-      | <subpackages, files, etc.>
+      | <subpackages, modules, etc.>

-All files, except <game name>.py, should be inside its corresponding <game name>/ directory.
+All files, except the refree file, should be inside its corresponding <game name>/ directory.

 # Dependencies Between User Codes And Game Files

-Your `<game name>.py` is a single program that will be executed to run the game.
+Your `<game name>_refree.py` is a single program that will be executed to run the game.
 The `uid` of the player(s) will be given as command line arguments like this:

-    python2.7 <game name>.py uid1 uid2 ...
+    python2.7 <game name>_refree.py uid1 uid2 ...

 and the files submitted by each user will take the form of `<uid>/<game name>.py` within a designated system directory.

-The main file `<game name>.py` should keep scores, produce game results, and optionally log intermediate metadata of the game.
+The main file `<game name>_refree.py` should keep scores, produce game results, and optionally log intermediate metadata of the game.

-# Inside <game name>.py
+# Inside <game name>_refree.py

 ## parkutil package
 `parkutil` package contains useful functions and exceptions relevant to managing a game.